phetsims/phet-info/doc/typescript-quick-start.md

 ### Getting Started

-1. Update your codebase to support typescript features with `cd perennial; grunt sync-codebase;`
+1. Update your codebase to support typescript features with `cd perennial; grunt sync;`
 5. Mark chipper/dist/ as excluded from your IDE.
 You can create that directory eagerly now, or wait until chipper/dist/ is created by a compilation step below.
 Compiled code will be written to chipper/dist/.
 6. Update your IDE to use the code style file from `phet-info/ide/idea/phet-idea-codestyle.xml`.
 You may need to